 In our view, the influence of war and militarization on this text is much greater than that of religion.
 At the start of the book, Berle and Means cite Die Neue Wirtschaft, a 1918 essay by Walther Rathenau (1867-1922), a German business executive of center-left political leanings who believed that Germany’s capitalism should be improved by giving workers a voice in corporate governance so that managers would consider workers’ interests rather than just those of shareholders.
 From 1915, Rathenau served as chairman of the Allgemeine Elektricitäts-Gesellschaft AG, the electrical goods firms his father had founded, a position that allowed him to play an important role in Germany’s war effort and the political transformation that followed the Kaiser’s abdication.
 Rathenau, who strived to create a social-democratic and republican Germany, was assassinated in 1922 by right-wing German nationalists who wrongly assumed that his Jewishness meant that he sympathized with the new Bolshevik regime in Russia.
-In their conclusion, Berle and Means discuss Rathenau’s late 1918 book Von Kommenden Dingen.
-In his book, Rathenau had argued that managers should liberate them from the control of shareholders, which would thus allow them to share profits with workers.
+In their conclusion, Berle and Means discuss Rathenau’s late 1918 book Von Kommenden Dingen;where Rathenau argued that managers should liberate them from the control of shareholders, which would thus allow them to share profits with workers.

 Rathenau’s writings on the future of capitalism, which were shaped by his wartime experiences, influenced Berle and Means.
 Berle and Means were, like Rathenau, attempting to understand how the First World War had transformed capitalism while simultaneously thinking about how it could be reformed into a more humane and just system.
 The First World War and its socio-economic impact is a major theme in The Modern Corporation and Private Property.
-Although the authors discuss the US Civil War, which they appear to regard as a turning point in business history, they are more interested in the legacies of the First World War and the social and ethical questions it raised.
-For instance, the authors refer to the impact of the outbreak of the European war in 1914, which raised demand for steel, on American steel companies in the course of discussing the obligation of business executives.
+Although the authors discuss the U.S. Civil War, which they appear to regard as a turning point in business history, they are more interested in the legacies of the First World War and the social and ethical questions it raised.
+For instance, the authors refer to the impact of the outbreak of the European war in 1914, which raised demand for steel on American steel companies in the course of discussing the obligation of business executives.
 The authors also discuss how wealthy Americans attempted to shield their dividend incomes in response to the “heavy surtaxes on large incomes during the [First World] War and the post-war period.”

 Berle and Means argue that this war helped to democratize the ownership of corporate stocks, which previously had been owned by a small group of wealthy Americans who had come to be much more dispersed by the conclusion of the conflict in 1919.
-In their account, the nature of American capitalism was fundamental changed during the relatively brief period the US was a belligerent nation.
+In their account, the nature of American capitalism was fundamentally changed during the relatively brief period, the U.S. was a belligerent nation.
 Although Berle and Means were open to the possibility that the advent of mass shareholding during the Great War might be reversed in the future, they said it was more likely that the wartime dispersal in the ownership of corporate equity represented a “permanent change in the ownership of industrial wealth comparable to the shift in landownership which was an outgrowth of the French Revolution”.